Skip to main content

 • Studied populations: adults with chronic constipation, adults with irritable bowel syndrome (IBS), healthy adults with mild intermittent constipation

-Caveats: Available evidence is overwhelmingly positive (4 of 4 studies beneficial) — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
+Caveats: Available evidence is overwhelmingly positive (3 of 4 studies beneficial) — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
 The evidence base is small (only 4 studies) — conclusions should be considered preliminary.
-Only 1 of 4 studies reported a specific dose and duration, limiting the ability to recommend precise regimens.
+One RCT (with inulin form) found neutral effects on bowel movement frequency, though other constipation-related outcomes improved; this suggests the form (with inulin) or population (IBS) may moderate results.

 Doses used in studies